JuliaIO/EzXML.jl/docs/src/manual.md

 -------------

 In addition to the DOM API, EzXML.jl provides a streaming reader of XML files.
-The streaming reader processes, as the name suggests, a stream of XML data incrementally read from a file instead of reading a whole XML tree into the memory.
-This enables processing extremely large files that do not fit in the memory at once.
+The streaming reader processes, as the name suggests, a stream of XML data by incrementally reading data from a file instead of reading a whole XML tree into the memory.
+This enables processing extremely large files with limited memory.

-Let's use the following XML file (undirected.graphml) that represents an undirected graph formatted in [GraphML](http://graphml.graphdrawing.org/) (slightly simplified for brevity):
+Let's use the following XML file (undirected.graphml) that represents an undirected graph in the [GraphML](http://graphml.graphdrawing.org/) format (slightly simplified for brevity):

     <?xml version="1.0" encoding="UTF-8"?>
     <graphml>